veit/jupyter-tutorial/docs/productive/testing/coverage/codecov.rst

 … together with ``tox``
 ~~~~~~~~~~~~~~~~~~~~~~~

-Codecov can be set up with :doc:`tox`:
+Codecov can be set up with :doc:`../tox`:

 .. code-block:: ini